ElijahL/contradictory-my-dear-watson/README.md

 # Contradictory, my dear Watson!
-This a repo of Kaggle competitions with the same name.
+This a repo of Kaggle competition with the same name.

-This competition is classification task: two senteces are given, define if they are contradactory or not.
+This competition is classification task: two senteces are given, define if they are contradictory or not.